 - Reading/Writing – Reading inspirational quotes or motivational stories is another way to sustain positivity.
 Jotting down your thoughts/feelings also helps to reflect on yourself and on ways to improve interpersonal skills.

-- Exercise - Exercise is not only to trim your waistline but also to rejuvenate your mind.
-Studies have consistently shown that exercise decreases the symptoms of mild to moderate depression and prevent relapses.
-Exercise makes the brain release endorphins that boost the mood, energy, and relieve stress.
+- Exercise – Exercise is not only to trim your waistline but also to rejuvenate your mind.
+Studies have consistently shown that exercise decreases the symptoms of mild to moderate depression and prevents relapses.
+Exercise makes the brain release endorphins that boost mood and energy and relieve stress.

-- Gardening - Gardening helps in getting in touch with nature; the sweet smell of Lavender or colorful petals of a rose can invoke optimism and happiness.
-It is also considered as a moderate-intensity exercise equivalent of brisk walking or swimming or slow bicycling.
+- Gardening – Gardening helps in getting in touch with nature; the sweet smell of Lavender or the colorful petals of a rose can invoke optimism and happiness.
+It is also considered as a moderate-intensity exercise equivalent to brisk walking, swimming, or slow bicycling.

 - Apps/online tools – There are apps like Headspace that teach basic coping techniques, and there are plenty of online videos from dance aerobics to mindful walking that can help tide over these stressful times.

 As Dr. Martin Luther King said, “Darkness cannot drive out darkness: only light can do that”.
-Similarly, anxiety cannot drive out uncertainty, only serenity can do that!
-Hence it is essential to stay calm, focus on your physical, emotional, and spiritual wellbeing, and together we will come out of this crisis successfully.
+Similarly, anxiety cannot drive out uncertainty; only serenity can do that!
+Hence it is essential to stay calm and focus on your physical, emotional, and spiritual well-being, and together we will come out of this crisis successfully.